beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 See the example in the description of the `check-incident` command.

-### provisioning-api
+### rsm-api

 *endpoint,method,expected_code,user,request,response*

-Sends request to Porvisioning API.
+Sends request to RSM API.
 For this to work, framework must be properly configured.

-Argument `endpoint` points to an endpoint of Provisioning API (e.g., `"/tlds/tld1"`).
+Argument `endpoint` points to an endpoint of RSM API (e.g., `"/tlds/tld1"`).

 Argument `method` describes HTTP request method, usually `GET`, `PUT` or `DELETE`.

 Argument `expected_code` describes expected HTTP response status code, e.g., `200` (for "OK") or `404` (for "Not Found").

 Argument `user` specifies user for Basic Authentication.
 Exact usernames and passwords are configured in framework's configuration file.
 Supported users are:
-* `readonly` - user with "read only" permissions;
+* `readonly` - user with Provisioning API "read only" permissions;
-* `readwrite` - user with "read and write" permissions;
+* `readwrite` - user with Provisioning API "read and write" permissions;
 * `invalid_password` - user that is registered, but with invalid password;
-* `nonexistent` - user that is not registered in Provisioning API;
+* `nonexistent` - user that is not registered in RSM API;
 * `''` (empty string) - for skipping authentication).

 Argument `request` specifies filename of the payload for the request.
 This argument is optional.
 It is usually used only with `PUT` requests.

 Argument `response` specifies filename of the expected response's payload.
 This argument is optional.
 If this argument is not specified, validation of the response's payload is skipped.

-Tip: when massive changes are required in expected responses, the handler of `provisioning-api` command can be modified to write the response files before doing the validation.
+Tip: when massive changes are required in expected responses, the handler of `rsm-api` command can be modified to write the response files before doing the validation.

 ### start-tool